 You can use strawberry or raspberry jam for the filling if you want a fruity filling.

-If You Love This Recipe Try These
+If You Like This Cookie Recipe, Try These Recipes

 Chocolate Thumbprint Cookies